 Medical Facilities (on-site)

-Advertising (i.e. ice, rink boards and all areas within the immediate spectator area must be
+Advertising (i.e. ice, rink boards and all areas within the immediate spectator area must be free of advertising)

 Multi Purpose Rooms (i.e. size, number of rooms)

 a) Qualified Officials

 As a prerequisite of Hockey Canada’s sanction of the 2021 NAHC, all games must utilize officials that meet a predetermined Hockey Canada Level of Certification.
 These ‘Qualified Officials’ include all on and off-ice officials, including referees, linesmen, goal judges, scorekeepers/markers and timekeepers.